sargilla/vue-certification-training/exam/README.md

-# Vue CLI con Tailwind starter kit
+# Vue Challenge on exam

-Con heroicons y typography